Omaveloxolone: History

 Omaveloxolone is a second generation member of the synthetic oleanane triterpenoid compounds and in clinical development by Reata Pharmaceuticals.
 Preclinical studies have demonstrated that omaveloxolone possesses antioxidative and anti-inflammatory activities and the ability to improve mitochondrial bioenergetics.
 Omaveloxolone is under clinical investigation for a variety of indications, including Friedreich's ataxia, mitochondrial myopathies, immunooncology, and prevention of corneal endothelial cell loss following cataract surgery.

 The efficacy and safety of omaveloxolone was evaluated in a 48-week randomized, placebo-controlled, and double-blind study [Study 1 (NCT02255435)] and an open-label extension.
 Study 1 enrolled 103 individuals with Friedreich's ataxia who received placebo (52 individuals) or omaveloxolone 150 mg (51 individuals) for 48 weeks.
 Of the research participants, 53% were male, 97% were white, and the mean age was 24 years at study entry.
 Nine (18%) patients were younger than age 18.
 The primary objective was to evaluate the change in the modified Friedreich's Ataxia Rating Scale (mFARS) score compared to placebo at week 48.
 The mFARS is a clinical assessment that measures disease progression, namely swallowing and speech (bulbar), upper limb coordination, lower limb coordination, and upright stability.
 Individuals receiving omaveloxolone performed better on the mFARS than people receiving placebo.

-The U.S. Food and Drug Administration (FDA) granted the application for omaveloxolone orphan drug, fast track, priority review, and rare pediatric disease designations.
+The US Food and Drug Administration (FDA) granted the application for omaveloxolone orphan drug, fast track, priority review, and rare pediatric disease designations.

-Research

-Friedreich's Ataxia

-There appears to be dose-dependent induction of Nrf2 target genes, along with induction of biomarkers of mitochondrial function in one early clinical trial.
-Time- and dose-dependent neurological improvements were observed.
-A phase 1 with patients was completed in 2017 and results from the phase 2 trail where shown in October 2019.